vpon-sdk/vpon-sdk.github.io/en/ios-registration.en.md

 Now you can follow these steps to create banner position:

-1. Insert your banner position name, and choose your ad type.
+1. Insert your banner position name, and choose your ad type and ad size
-2. Set ad filter.
+2. Add keyword filtering if necessary

 Click "Send" button after you finish it.

 ![SDK_400_New_Banner_Position]

+Please refer to the sample below if you are not sure which ad type and ad size to choose:
+![][4]
+![][6]
+![][7]

 You will see your banner status and your License Key in the Banner Position List page.